Error-331/code_tests/docs/bible/links.md

 Doers of Good - September 14 (The wisdom of Christ's kingdom instructs us to be gracious, generous, and loving; Do good whenever you can);

+Hope in Him - September 15 (Lamentations 3:22; The Lord is faithful to those who hope in him);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;